iu-parfunc/ecoop24-marmoset-artifact/README.md

 - Gibbon.Passes.SolveLayoutConstrs - This pass generates the ILP constraints and calls the solver.

-- Gibbon.Passes.OptimizeADTLayout - This pass optimizes the layout of each data constructors globally.
+- Gibbon.Passes.OptimizeADTLayout - This pass optimizes the layout of each data constructor globally.

 ### Build Marmoset and PAPI outside Docker for generating Table 8